Cray-HPE/docs-csm/install/configure_administrative_access.md

 In CSM 1.6, all the worker nodes were configured and enabled as iSCSI SBPS targets.
 In CSM 1.7.0, selective node personalization is introduced where if user/admin wants to limit some worker nodes to be configured as iSCSI targets, then it requires to create an HSM group named `iscsi_worker` and add the worker node xnames which are intended to be configured as iSCSI targets to this group.
-For details, see [Management Node Personalization](../configuration_management/Management_Node_Personalization.md)
+For details, see [Managing selective node personalization](../iscsi_sbps/Managing_selective_node_personalization.md)

 ## 9. Configure management nodes with CFS